GIRONA & COSTA BRAVA

 In Girona we carry out the bike fitting and have our welcome meeting.
 Afterwards we go to an excellent restaurant and taste some of the best local dishes in tapas style.

-After lunch we ride a short distance to our hotel on the edge of the village of Begur.
-Housed in a converted 17th century convent, this is a great place to relax, and is also within walking distance of the cove beach at Sa Riera.
+Our hotel in Begur is housed in a converted 17th century convent, this is a great place to relax, and is also within walking distance of the cove beach at Sa Riera.

 Shorter Route: 36km (22 miles)